godror/godror/README.md

 ## Connect

-In `sql.Open("godror", connString)`, you can provide the classic "user/passw@service_name" as connString, or an URL like "oracle://user:passw@service_name", where *service_name* can be either a service name, either a `host:port/service_name`, or a `(DESCRIPTION=...)`.
+In `sql.Open("godror", connString)`, you can provide the classic "user/passw@service_name" as connString, or an URL like "oracle://user:passw@service_name?params=..." (with URL-encoded parameters), where *service_name* can be either a service name, either a `host:port/service_name`, or a `(DESCRIPTION=...)`.

 You can provide all possible options with `ConnectionParams`.